 Whenever we talk about social media marketing to promote a brand, Pinterest slips under the radar, as Facebook, Twitter, or Instagram grab all the attention.
 Much to most marketers’ strange, Pinterest is a versatile and impactful tool to grow your business, and bring traffic, generate leads, and sales.
 Now, let’s give Pinterest the kind of attention it deserves in your marketing strategy.

 - 2 #1 Interest Targeting in Pinterest

 - 9 How do you promote a brand on Pinterest in 2020?

 - 10 How can I improve my Pinterest profile?

 - 11 Why is Pinterest regarded as such a good marketing tool?

 What is Pinterest?

 Pinterest is a social platform to explore interesting visual content of diversified niches.
-It has over 50 million active users, millions of new users each month.
+It has over 50 million active users, with millions of new users every month.
 It is a secret social media platform to reach out to a wider audience in a creative & fun way to convert curious visitors into your customers.